On & off ramping crypto coins for newcomers

 To start trading cryptocurrencies as an individual, you need to select a crypto exchange such as Lykke.
-There are more than 600 such exchanges to choose from, each with different features, fees and crypto coins offered.

 You then open an account, where the exchange will request personal data to comply with know your client (KYC) regulations and get these verified.
 A crypto account is typically secured through passwords and two-factor authentication.